-Washington, D.C. has one of the highest incidence rates of invasive breast cancer in the United States: 128 per 100,000.
+Washington, D.C. has the highest incidence rates of invasive breast cancer in the United States: 142 women per 100,000.
 While we have made significant progress thanks to the incredible fundraising participants of the Susan G. Komen Global Race for the Cure™, the local need is still great.
-Susan G. Komen for the Cure® recently released a wide-ranging analysis of the state of breast health in the National Capital Area, and found that women diagnosed with breast cancer in the National Capital Area are still more likely to die from the disease than the national average.
+Susan G. Komen® recently released a wide-ranging analysis of the state of breast health in the National Capital Region, and found that women diagnosed with breast cancer in the National Capital Region are still more likely to die from the disease than the national average.

 Funds raised from the Komen Global Race for the Cure are granted to local programs that support Komen’s promise to save lives and end breast cancer forever.